Irish company McMonagle at the Natural Stone Show in London.

 The Johnston Quarry Group and D Zambelis both had one wall of their stands as huge video screens, and one of the exhibitors, Cumbrian Stone, had invested in virtual reality to enable visitors to take a virtual tour of its impressive factory in Penrith where it works the 10 sandstones it showed at the exhibition.

 Stone Federation Great Britain once again had its ‘Village’, with 25 of its members at the Show.
-The Federation also scheduled its annual Members’ Event to be held at the end of the second day of the exhibition.
+And for the first time the Federation also scheduled its annual Members’ Event to be held at the end of the second day of the exhibition.

 The machinery suppliers formed an important part of the exhibition, just as they always have done at the Natural Stone Show.
 Intermac, which had the largest stand with the company’s full complement of machines, including its own Master CNCs and Primus waterjets, Donatoni saws, Montresor Edge Polishers and the Sophia cloud-based management system, also introduced its Genius cutting table for cutting 3-20mm porcelain, which UK Commercial Director Chris Arund said had been “a bit of a show stopper”.